Jordan River: Flow

 In modern times, up to 95% of the water is diverted for human purposes, and the flow is less than 10% of the past average.
 Because of this and the high evaporation rate of the Dead Sea, as well as industrial extraction of salts through evaporation ponds, the Dead Sea is rapidly shrinking.
 The flow rate of the Jordan River once was 1.3 billion cubic metres per year; as of 2010, just 20 to 30 million cubic metres per year flow into the Dead Sea.

 Pollution

 A small section of the northernmost portion of the Lower Jordan, the first ca. 3 km below the Sea of Galilee, has been kept pristine for baptism and local tourism.
-Most polluted is the 100-kilometre downstream stretch—a meandering stream from above the confluence with the Yarmouk to the Dead Sea.
+Most polluted is the 100 km downstream stretch—a meandering stream from above the confluence with the Yarmouk to the Dead Sea.
 Environmentalists say the practice of letting sewage and brackish water flow into the river has almost destroyed its ecosystem.
 Rescuing the Jordan could take decades, according to environmentalists.
 In 2007, FoEME named the Jordan River as one of the world's 100 most endangered ecological sites, due in part to lack of cooperation between Israel and neighboring Arab states.